rcelorio/Movies-ETL/README.md

 * ![Movies Database ERD](./movies-etl.png)

 ## Data Assumpitons
-* The wikipedia and Kaggle datasets will remains in the same format.
+* The Wikipedia and Kaggle datasets will remains in the same format.
 * Kaggle data is more complete however the wikipedia dataset has information on some movies where Kaggle does not.
 The following columns include the kaggle data filled in with Wikipedia data.
   * running_time
   * budget_wiki